-Heather Frederick, Hunter Frederick, Elizabeth McFly, Sara Hallisey
+Heather Frederick, Hunter Frederick, Elizabeth McFly, Sara Hallisey DIRECTED BY

 The Undoing is an unusual bit of cinema, a 4-minute thriller targeted as a PG-13 rated YA film with a literary vibe and an ensemble cast seemingly having fun with the short but engaging film directed by Cameron Gallagher and written by Jeremiah Lewis.
 In the film, a teenage slumber party reveals hidden jealousy for one young woman.
 A spell book promising her a tempting opportunity to change her life.